 Normally, changing your nameservers should not have an impact on your SEO performance.
 Because this task is typically a quick one, with only minutes before the records usually go live, Search Engines won’t really notice this change all to much, and it will likely have little merit on your final rank at the end of the day.
 Switching nameservers is also a straightforward process that doesn’t take long, and has a small margin for error.
 Additionally, editing things like your SRV, MX, or DMARC records should

 Domain Name Change

-If you desire to change your domain name, it is recommended that you put in place a 301 redirect (permanent) on each old page to take your users to the corresponding new one.
+Sometimes you will need to change your domain name when moving a website.
+It is recommended that you put in place a 301 redirect (permanent) on each old page to take your users to the corresponding new one.
 The most commonly used types of redirects in web development are 301 – which indicates that the move is permanent – and 302 – which lets Search Engines know that the move is not permanent.
 Nevertheless, changing domains is typically a permanent move, and this is why the 301-redirect is the most commonly used.
 This can be accomplished a number of different ways, and varies based on each individual case.

 Web Host Change

 While migrating your site, the difficulty in maintaining your SEO Rankings is usually directly correlated with how complicated or intricate your site is.
 For instance, if you’re hosting on multiple servers with numerous redundancy factors, and lots of pages, you may run into a longer transition process to get things moved over smoothly.

 Breaking everything down, a Web Host is fundamentally responsible for keeping your site online, and providing you the equipment to do so.
 When changing a web host, there are a few steps that need to be taken: